Skip to content

 Exists

 Possible value for the operator property.
-If set, the scheduler checks if just the key exists and matches the taint key.
+If set, the scheduler checks if only the key property exists and matches the taint key.
 The values property is not required.

 Equal

 Possible value for the operator property.
-If set, the scheduler is checking if both the key and values properties match the taint key-value pair.
+If set, the scheduler checks if both the key and values properties match the taint key-value pair.

 To demonstrate how taints and tolerations interact, consider an administrator that wants to taint a node so that only tolerant pods will be scheduled to the node, and that all preexisting pods on the node are expelled if they are not tolerant.
 To achieve this, a taint must first be applied to the node: